swarmstack/swarmstack/README.md

 ansible-playbook -i clusters/swarmstack [playbooks/docker.yml](https://github.com/swarmstack/swarmstack/blob/master/ansible/playbooks/docker.yml) -k

 * _(optional)_ Use this playbook if you haven't already brought up a Docker swarm, or just need to add swarm nodes to a new or existing Docker cluster.
-This playbook will also update all packages on the system using yum on each node when run (edit /etc/yum.conf and set _'exclude='_ if you want to inhibit certain packages from being upgraded, even kernels), and will take down serially proceed through each node in the _[swarm]_ group and upgrade Docker and reboot each host serially if kernels are updated.
-You should develop a process to perform this type of update maintenance on your hosts regularly just by running this playbook again.
+This playbook can also be used to maintain your Docker swarm nodes, and will serially work through each _[swarm]_ node in the cluster to update all packages using yum (edit /etc/yum.conf and set _'exclude='_ if you want to inhibit certain packages from being upgraded, even kernels), and will only take down and upgrade Docker on each node if Docker or kernel updates are available.
+You should develop a process to run this maintenance on your hosts regularly by simply running this playbook again.

 ---